crcx/rx-nga/Rx.md

 :Heap
   .data 1536
 :Version
-  .data 201702
+  .data 201704
 ````

-Both of these are pointers. **Dictionary** points to the most recent dictionary entry.
-(See the *Dictionary* section at the end of this file.) **Heap** points to the next free memory address.
-This is hard coded to an address beyond the end of the Rx kernel.
-It'll be fine tuned as development progresses.
-See the *Interpreter &amp; Compiler* section for more on this.
+Both of these are pointers. `Dictionary` points to the most recent
+dictionary entry.
+(See the *Dictionary* section at the end of this
+file.) `Heap` points to the next free memory address.
+This is hard
+coded to an address beyond the end of the Rx kernel.
+It'll be fine
+tuned as development progresses.
+See the *Interpreter &amp; Compiler*
+section for more on this.

 ## Nga Instruction Set

 The core Nga instruction set consists of 27 instructions.
-Rx begins by assigning each to a separate function.
-These are not intended for direct use; in Rx the compiler will fetch the opcode values to use from these functions when compiling.
-Some of them will also be wrapped in normal functions later.
+Rx begins by
+assigning each to a separate function.
+These are not intended for direct
+use; in Rx the compiler will fetch the opcode values to use from these
+functions when compiling.
+Some of them will also be wrapped in normal
+functions later.

 ````
 :_nop